Learn how vaccines save lives this World Immunization Week

 Babies and young children need to be vaccinated according to a schedule to gain maximum protection from infectious illnesses.
 The most common childhood vaccines include:

-Children who stay on schedule with these vaccines complete their shots (more or less) by the age of 6.
+Children who stay on schedule with these vaccines usually complete their shots by the age of 6.
 The Centers for Disease Control and Prevention (CDC) and pediatricians also recommend other vaccines throughout childhood, including during the teen years.

 Vaccine safety during pregnancy

 The CDC recommends that women obtain certain vaccines during pregnancy to help protect both themselves and their baby.
 In particular, they should have the Tdap vaccine to protect against whooping cough, and the flu shot to guard against the possibility of a dangerous bout with the flu.
-Studies have found that both vaccines are completely safe for pregnant women.
+Studies have found that both vaccines and their side effects are completely safe for pregnant women.

 Some live virus vaccines, however, are not safe to be administered during pregnancy, such as MMR and chickenpox.
 If they were not given in childhood, they should be administered either before or after pregnancy.